 Earth is the third nearest celestial body from the Sun.
 Earth; our beloved habitat appears to be a big object dipped in the ocean of air.
 Astronauts get the impression of the Earth from the space is small with a thin layer of atmosphere surrounded with the distinguishing features like blue waters, brown and green land masses and white clouds set against a black background.
 The Earth is the 3rd of the nine planets from the Sun at a distance of about 150 million kilometers, and the fifth largest in the solar system and takes 365.256 days to travel around the Sun and 23.9345 hours to rotate a complete revolution.
 Earth has a diameter of 12,756 kilometers, only a few hundred kilometers longer than that of Venus.
-Atmosphere on Earth is composed of 77 percent nitrogen, 21 percent oxygen and 2 percent other constituents.
-Earth is also the largest and densest rocky planet having covered by water by 70% of its upper surface which is yet to be found in any other heavenly body.
+Atmosphere on Earth is composed of 77 percent nitrogen, 21 percent oxygen and two percent other constituents.
+Earth is also the largest and densest rocky planet having covered by water by 70% of its upper surface, which is still to be found in any other heavenly body.
 Earth incorporates all the ingredients to support and manifest life in it.
 The planets, other than Earth exert their influences to produce a conducive environment within the Earth.
 This is very true that the atmosphere we enjoy on Earth is the contribution or the collective effects of the remaining bodies of the universe and a thin layer of atmosphere separates the Earth from the space.
 Besides affecting Earth's weather, solar activity gives rise to a visual phenomenon in our atmosphere by producing auroras, which are natural glow caused by the interaction between the magnetic field of Earth and the charged particles from the Sun.
 When charged particles from the solar wind become trapped on Earth's magnetic field, they collide with air molecules above our planet's magnetic poles.
-These glowing air molecules or auroras cause glow in the northern hemisphere known as Northern Lights and in the southern hemisphere, Southern Lights.
+These glowing air molecules or auroras cause glow in the northern hemisphere known as northern lights and in the southern hemisphere, southern lights.

-Vedic information - Mars is basically fiery, but possesses both, fiery as well as watery nature in its topography.
+Solar Science of Vedic astrology - Mars is fiery, but possesses both fiery as well as watery nature in its topography.
 Watery nature of Mars is the contribution or effect of Pluto on it.
 In Hindu mythology, Mars has been described as the son of Jupiter.
 Like the Sun and Jupiter, Mars also exhibits its fiery nature and also possesses huge vacuums in its topographical characteristics.
 Moon of Earth is the natural antagonist of Pluto.
 Although Moon and Pluto both are watery in nature, but Moon helps, to make water ruffled on Earth and on the other hand, Pluto helps, to keep water static.
 Mars has its reflective effects on the Moon which results in keeping water reserve static on Earth.
 Otherwise, the Moon would ruffle the entire water content of Earth by antagonizing Pluto, which we can guess very easily observing its furious effects on the day of full moon and new moon.
-Recent incident in south Asia, on 26th December 2004 is a vivid example of the effect of full Moon, which caused the biggest ever tsunami; although Moon could not cause that tsunami singly, unless it was backed by Saturn.
+Recent incident in south Asia, on the 26th of December 2004 is a vivid example of the effect of full Moon, which caused the biggest ever tsunami; although Moon could not cause that tsunami singly, unless it was backed by Saturn.
 We should know that it is the exclusive contribution of Pluto with the help of Mars to restore water content of Earth, static.
 Therefore, if Mars got destroyed, Pluto would lose its effect on Earth to keep water static and Moon would ruffle water of Earth at least more than hundred times than now and the greatest evolution on Earth would take place.
 Thus, Mars maintains the functional equilibrium on Earth by its Moons and Pluto.
 It is only Mars, who saves Earth from absolute drying effect of the Sun.
 This happens due to angular contradiction of Mars to the Sun.
 Mars supplies blood in human body.